Disclosure Day combines pseudo-science with pseudo-religion

 Conspicuously absent from the nun's discourse are Jesus' words "I am The Way, the Life and the Truth, no one comes to the Father except through me."
 (Jn 14:6) "Repent and be saved" (Mk 1:15).

-This is Spielberg's core message.
-The Church is fine for social cohesion and a personal feeling of safety, but it's not true.
-Extraterrestrials offer real truth and belonging.
-This is the clear antichrist message of this film; that we can be Catholics and believe in aliens, as long as we don't take God too seriously and realize he's a social construct invented by us OR if with think God is real, we believe he loves aliens too.
+This is Spielberg's core message, which is the religion of the antichrist.
+Realize that god is a social construct invented by us OR if we think God is real, believe He loves aliens too.
+Just don't believe what Jesus says about himself.
 Spielberg doesn't care which way Catholics lean, as long as we believe in aliens.
 That's the whole point of the movie.
 "Just believe in aliens."

 ... empathy … [is] the foremost evolutionary advantage.
 In fact, the core of animate existence.
 A rejection of this understanding is leading us to our extinction [via nuclear war] … In Vivo 17 [a captured alien] is nearer to God, Noah, than you or I. You don't need to fear them.